Suicide

 1. Characterizing Suicide

-Characterizing suicide precisely faces a number of philosophical challenges.
+Characterizing suicide precisely faces multiple philosophical challenges.

 ‘Suicide’ may well turn out to be a value-laden concept, one that cannot be defined in a morally neutral way.
-Nevertheless, it would be desirable to identify a defensible conception of suicide that is not value-laden (Stern-Gillett 1987, Kupfer 1990) For those debating the morality of ‘suicide’ are likely to be at cross purposes if some define ‘suicide’ as wrongful self-killing (in the way that ‘murder’ can be defined as wrongful killing of another) while others operate with a definition that does not entail that all acts of suicide are wrongful.
+Nevertheless, it would be desirable to identify a defensible conception of suicide that is not value-laden (Stern-Gillett 1987, Kupfer 1990), since those debating the morality of ‘suicide’ are likely to be at cross purposes if some define ‘suicide’ as wrongful self-killing (in the way that ‘murder’ can be defined as wrongful killing of another) while others operate with a definition that does not entail that all acts of suicide are wrongful.
 The former rules out the prospect of morally defensible ‘suicide’ while the latter allows for it.
 A more fruitful debate is likely to result if such debates are organized around a shared descriptive definition of suicide that does not beg the question about the possibility of its being justified.

-1. A person S’s behavior B is suicidal iff
+A person S’s behavior B is suicidal iff

-2. S intended to die by engaging in B.
+(b) S intended to die by engaging in B.

-Some (e.g., Beauchamp 1992, Cholbi 2011, 35–37) might wish to add a further condition to (a) and (b) above:
+Some (e.g., Beauchamp 1992, Cholbi 2011, 35–37) propose a further condition to (a) and (b) above:

-1. S was not coerced into B-ing.
+(c) S was not coerced into B-ing.

 Whether an attempt to intentionally hasten one’s death is coerced or not is relevant to whether that attempt is justified.
-But condition (c) may rest on an irrelevant distinction: Many of the reasons individuals have for intentionally hastening death arguably originate outside themselves much in the way that a coerced agent’s reasons originate outside themselves too.
+But condition (c) may rest on an irrelevant distinction: Many of the reasons individuals have for intentionally hastening death arguably originate outside themselves much in the way that a coerced agent’s reasons originate outside themselves, too.
 An extremely ill patient S may opt to take their own life rather endure severe and ongoing physical pain.
-But compare S to T, who opts to take their own life because of severe and ongoing physical pain caused by the choices of her torturer U. S and T seem to have the same kinds of reasons to intentionally hasten their own deaths, reasons originating outside themselves.
+But compare S to T, who opts to take their own life because of severe and ongoing physical pain caused by the choices of their torturer U. S and T seem to have the same kinds of reasons to intentionally hasten their own deaths, reasons originating outside themselves.
 According to condition (c), the crucial difference is that T is not engaging in suicide because T’s reasons originate in U’s decision to engage in torture, whereas S is engaging in suicide because S’s reasons do not originate in the will or decisions of another individual.
-Can the nature of an action depend upon whether the reasons that justify it originate in another person’s will or decisions?
+Can the very nature of an action depend upon whether the reasons that justify it originate in another person’s will or decisions?
 This does not seem obvious.
 Coercion does not seem to alter the action as such, even if it alters whether their actions are justified or blameworthy.
-A person coerced into singing is singing, no less than a person who sings of her own accord; a person coerced into withdrawing money from her bank account withdraws money from her bank account, no less than if she did of her own accord; etc. Condition (c) thus seems to impose on the definition of suicide a requirement that does not seem to apply to other types of action.
+A person coerced into singing is singing, no less than a person who sings of their own accord; a person coerced into withdrawing money from their bank account withdraws money from their bank account, no less than if they did of their own accord; etc. Condition (c) thus seems to impose on the definition of suicide a requirement that does not apply to other types of action.

 2. Highlights of Historical Western Thought